cfpb/design-system/.github/ISSUE_TEMPLATE/content_issues.md

 Add one or more of the issue labels below to the right-hand sidebar AND issue title.
 (We strongly encourage you to make content changes yourself where possible!)
 - [ ] Info incorrect
-- [ ] Content enhancement (e.g. confusing or redundant content, small content items need to be added, etc.)
+- [ ] Content enhancement (e.g., confusing or redundant content, small content items need to be added, etc.)
 - [ ] Needs content written (page is missing key information, e.g. use cases)
 - [ ] Needs code snippet
 - [ ] Overhaul page (page needs large-scale content rewriting and restructuring)